Employers have used E-Verify for years. ICE's arrest of a Maine police officer raises new questions

 The federal government's disagreement with Old Orchard Beach over E-Verify's reliability came despite pushes by President Donald Trump and his allies to bring the system into wider use.
 Project 2025, the blueprint for Trump's second term, calls for it to be mandatory.

-Use of the system is not widespread.
-Barely a fifth of U.S. employers use it, though some huge businesses do, including Walmart, Starbucks and Home Depot.
+Use of the system isn't widespread.
+About a fifth of U.S. employers use it, though some huge businesses do, including Walmart, Starbucks and Home Depot.

 Language calling for mandatory nationwide E-Verify was dropped from budget proposals during the first Trump administration.
 The system has also faced criticism from some employers.